microsoft/dicom-server/docs/development/api-versioning-developers.md

 ## Incrementing the version

-We will only increment the major version of the API, and leave the minor version at 0.
-Ex: 1.0, 2.0, 3.0, etc.
+We will only increment the major version of the API, and leave out the minor version.
+Ex: 1, 2, 3, etc.

+Our prerelease version included the minor version: `1.0-prerelease`, but we have moved away from that syntax.

 ### Breaking change
 The major version must be incremented if a breaking change is introduced.